harai/blogger-hatena-markup/README.md

 Though it is true Markdown is much more popular than Hatena Markup, the purpose is a little bit different.
 While Hatena Markup was designed to reduce typing when writing blog posts, Markdown was designed to retain readability.

-Because no one except the writer reads the original text full of strange symbols, adopting Hatena Markup is a better decision.
+Because no one except the writer reads the original text full of strange symbols, adopting Hatena Markup is the better decision.

 ## Syntax